Disclaimer: I do not own any of the Sonic characters mentioned

 Amy inconspicuously turned her crisp, stapled speech over and took a deep breath.

-What she was about to do was risky, especially since she was nervous as hell.
+What she was about to do was risky.

 She looked up, with a shot of adrenaline running through her veins, and saw hundreds of wide eyes.